geometor/divine/_sources/modules/api/geometor/divine/golden/chains/index.rst.txt

    Unpack the chain tree into a list of individual Chain objects.

    :param tree: A dictionary representing a tree structure where each node is a
-   :param Section and connected Sections are child nodes.:
+                Section and connected Sections are child nodes.

-   :returns: A list containing Chain objects, each representing a chain
+   :returns:

-             of connected golden sections.
+             A list containing Chain objects, each representing a chain of connected golden sections.
    :rtype: list[Chain]